-CaPC is an online magazine that addresses important issues and topics in popular culture through long-form featured articles, challenging and timely blog posts, a conversational podcast, and a bi-weekly iOS magazine.
+Christ and Pop Culture is an online magazine that addresses important issues and topics in popular culture through long-form featured articles, challenging and timely posts, conversational podcasts, and a digital magazine.

 Our aim is to produce cultural criticism and commentary at a high level, while retaining our distinctly Christian perspective.

 A major part of our mission is seeking to make Christians more aware of the culture that they already participate in, more conscious of the gravity of their cultural preferences, and more sensitive to the effects of our cultural assumptions.

 Because we believe that the rhetoric and tone of our public discourse are often as formative as the content of our words, we place a high priority upon articles which model how to have edifying and loving conversations about issues that matter.
 We seek to encourage both thoughtful and charitable participation in culture.

 Our desire is to offer thoughtful, high-quality, approachable cultural criticism that interests those inside and outside of evangelicalism.